-Pursuant to Chapter 561, 2006 Acts of Assembly, an act to amend and reenact § 23-4.3:1 of the Code of Virginia, no employee at Old Dominion University shall demand or receive any payment, loan, subscription, advance, deposit of money, services or anything, present or promised, as an inducement for requiring students to purchase a specific textbook required for coursework or instruction, with the exception that the employee may receive (i) sample copies, instructor's copies, or instructional material, not to be sold, and (ii) royalties or other compensation from sales of textbooks that include such instructor's own writing or work.
+Pursuant to § 23.1-1038.3:1 of the Code of Virginia, no employee at Old Dominion University shall demand or receive any payment, loan, subscription, advance, deposit of money, services or anything, present or promised, as an inducement for requiring students to purchase a specific textbook required for coursework or instruction, with the exception that the employee may receive

+- i. sample copies, instructor's copies, or instructional material, not to be sold, and - ii. royalties or other compensation from sales of textbooks that include such instructor's own writing or work.

-Faculty members may require a book they have authored or co-authored for classes they teach.
-However, the selection of one's own book should be communicated to the department chair (or the Dean if the faculty member teaching the course is the chair) prior to adoption.
-The chair should determine that the book is an appropriate selection for that class and keep a copy of the communication in the department file.
+Faculty members may require course materials they have authored or co-authored for classes they teach.
+However, the selection of one's own course material should be communicated to the department chair (or the Dean if the faculty member teaching the course is the chair) prior to adoption.
+The chair should determine that the course materials are appropriate for that class and keep a copy of the communication in the department file.

-II.
+III.
 Definitions